Super Bowl XIII: Second quarter

 The Steelers took possession at the start of the second quarter and advanced to their own 48-yard line.
-On the next play, Dallas linebackers Mike Hegman and Thomas "Hollywood" Henderson went after Bradshaw on a blitz.
-After taking the snap, Bradshaw collided with Franco Harris and the ball popped loose.
-Bradshaw scooped it up and rolled to his right, looking to pass, but Henderson wrapped him up before he could throw, while Hegman ripped the ball out of his hands and returned the fumble 37 yards for a touchdown, giving the Cowboys a 14–7 lead.
+On 3rd-and-10, Dallas linebackers Mike Hegman and Thomas "Hollywood" Henderson went after Bradshaw on a blitz.
+After taking the snap, Bradshaw ran into Franco Harris and the ball popped loose.
+Bradshaw scooped it up and rolled to his right, looking to pass, but Henderson wrapped him up before he could throw, while Hegman ripped the ball out of Bradshaw's hands and returned the fumble 37 yards for a touchdown, giving the Cowboys their first lead of the game, 14–7.

-The Steelers had now turned the ball over on three consecutive possessions, but the Cowboys' lead didn't last long.
+The Steelers had now turned the ball over on three consecutive possessions, but the Cowboys' lead lasted for less than two minutes, as the Steelers delivered an immediate response.
 On the third play of Pittsburgh's ensuing possession, Stallworth caught a pass from Bradshaw at the Steelers 35-yard line.
-He then broke a tackle from defensive back Aaron Kyle, waited for Swann and blockers to cross in front of him, turned toward the inside and outraced every other defender to the end zone, turning a simple 10-yard pass into a 75-yard touchdown completion to tie the score, 14–14.
-Bradshaw later explained that Stallworth was not even the primary receiver on the play: "I was going to Lynn Swann on the post", he said, "but the Cowboys covered Swann and left Stallworth open.
+He then broke a tackle from cornerback Aaron Kyle, waited for Swann and blockers to cross in front of him, turned toward the inside and outraced every other defender to the end zone, turning a simple 10-yard pass into a 75-yard touchdown completion to tie the score, 14–14.
+Bradshaw later explained that Stallworth was not even the intended receiver on the play: "I was going to Lynn Swann on the post", he said, "but the Cowboys covered Swann and left Stallworth open.
 I laid the ball out there and it should have gone for about 15 yards, but Stallworth broke the tackle and went all the way."

 Pittsburgh's "Steel Curtain" defense then dominated the Dallas offense on their ensuing drive.
-First, Banaszak tackled fullback Robert Newhouse for 4-yard loss.
+First, Banaszak tackled fullback Robert Newhouse for a 4-yard loss.
 Next, linebacker Jack Ham tackled Dorsett for a 3-yard loss on an attempted sweep.
-On third down, defensive tackle Joe Greene sacked Staubach, forcing a fumble that bounced through the hands of Steelers' defensive lineman Steve Furness.
-Cowboys lineman Tom Rafferty eventually recovered at the Dallas 13-yard line.
-Theo Bell then returned Danny White's ensuing 38-yard punt 3 yards to the Dallas 48-yard line.
+On third down, defensive tackle Joe Greene sacked Staubach, forcing a fumble that bounced through the hands of Furness, and was recovered by Cowboys guard Tom Rafferty at the Dallas 13-yard line.
+Wide receiver/punt returner Theo Bell then returned punter/backup quarterback Danny White's ensuing 38-yard punt 3 yards to the Dallas 48.